javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 Those are examples, but there are many more.
 So it worts to spend some time researching old systems to understand better the new ones.

+## 15. Data debugging is as important as code debugging

+When the data is not the expected one (and you usually find when in production) you find the find the root cause.

+With code you reproduce the steps and reproduce (if you are lucky) the problem.
+With data those steps don't usually exists (I'll talk about this) so you need guess what's wrong.

+There are many ways, I usually use a mix of data visualization, drill down, diffs, extrapolate from particular examples, snapshots and so on.
+I sometimes use unix shell tools, sqlite3 and mostly python, but that's not important, each one should find their own tools.